writethedocs/www/docs/guide/docs-as-code.rst

 :author: `Eric Holscher <https://ericholscher.com>`_ & the Write the Docs community

-Documentation as Code (*Docs as Code*) refers to a philosophy that you should be writing documentation with the toolings as writing code:
+Documentation as Code (*Docs as Code*) refers to a philosophy that you should be writing documentation with the same tools as code:

 * Issue Trackers
-* Version Control
+* Version Control (Git)
+* Plain Text Markup (Markdown, reStructuredText, Asciidoc)
 * Code Reviews
 * Automated Tests